 Providing Her Enough Water To Drink

 Siamese cats are agile and full of energy.
 They can be seen running about the house or climbing things.
 With all these activities they get themselves involved in, it is only normal that they thirst a lot.
-A Siamese should have easy access to fresh water at all times of the day.
+Cats should have easy access to fresh water at all times of the day.
 Water is also needed to maintain their kidney health.

 Kritter Kommunity Contributor